Pane Cereali!

 Ephesians 4:32 – “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”

-I resolved this year not to make any New Year’s resolutions, and true to form and true to my history, my resolution fell apart very quickly.
+I resolved this year not to make any New Year’s resolutions but I made one…just one.
+I resolved not to make any resolutions.
+And true to form and true to my history, my one resolution not to make a resolution fell apart very quickly.
 It toppled to a heap on New Year’s Day.

 I visited my Mom over the New Year’s weekend.
 She has advanced dementia and requires round-the-clock care.
 My dad and I walked into the memory care facility where she lives and Michelle, her caregiver, greeted me with “Do you want a job this afternoon?”
 “Uh, sure.
 What do you need me to do?”
 I tentatively asked.
 “Why don’t you feed your mom lunch?” was her demand (it wasn’t a request).